I reviewed the book “The Highly Sensitive Parent: Be Brilliant in Your Role, Even When the World Overwhelms You”, even though I am not a parent.

 In her book, Elaine N. Aron first offers a self-examination to identify the level of sensitivity.
 This is very useful if you haven’t taken the self test earlier and want to determine how sensitive you actually are.

 Also, she explains how highly sensitive parents differ from non-HSP parents.
 This explanation is backed up with interesting findings from scientific studies.
-I had to share a fact or two from this chapter with my friends and family, because the insights were so surprising to me!
+I had to share a fact or two from this chapter with my friends and family.
+The insights were so surprising to me!

 In the second chapter, the author brilliantly catches your attention by starting with the perhaps biggest challenge for highly sensitive parents: overstimulation.
-Here, she explains the common sources of overstimulation for a highly sensitive parent and offers practical tips on how to deal with this.
+Here, she explains the common sources of overstimulation for a highly sensitive parent.
+Also, she offers practical tips on how to deal with this.
 One of the main solutions for this issue, ‘asking for help’, is discussed thoroughly in chapter 3.

 Chapter 4 dives into the highly sensitive parents’ depth of processing and decision making processes.
 It provides the reader with concrete tips on how to make decision-making as a highly sensitive parent easier.